danny-avila/LibreChat/docs/features/azure.md

 ## Plugin Endpoint Variables

+Note: feature may not work as expected with the Plugins endpoint as Azure OpenAI may not support OpenAI Functions yet.
+Even when results were generated, they were not great compared to the regular OpenAI endpoint.
+You should set the "Functions" off in the Agent settings, and it's recommend to not skip completion with functions off.

-To use Azure with the Plugins endpoint, you need to uncomment the following variable:
+To use Azure with the Plugins endpoint, there are some extra steps to take as the langchain library is particular with envrionment variables:

 * `PLUGINS_USE_AZURE`: If set to "true" or any truthy value, this will enable the program to use Azure with the Plugins endpoint.
+* `AZURE_OPENAI_API_KEY`: Your Azure API key must be set to this environment variable, not to be confused with `AZURE_API_KEY`, which can remain as before.
-    * Omit it or leave it commented to use the default OpenAI API for Plugins
+* `OPENAI_API_KEY`: Must be omitted or commented to use Azure with Plugins

-Please note that this feature may not work as expected with the Plugins endpoint as Azure OpenAI may not support OpenAI Functions yet.
-You should set the "Functions" off in the Agent settings, and it's recommend to not skip completion with functions off.
-Leave it commented to use the default OpenAI API.
+These steps are quick workarounds as other solutions would require renaming environment variables.
+This is due to langchain overriding environment variables, and will have to be solved with a later solution.